freedomofpress/securedrop-workstation-docs/docs/general/status.rst

 number of organizations whose environments were especially well-suited for early testing of the Workstation.
 This pilot program is now closed.
-No new pilot participants will be considered or accepted, and current pilot participants can expect to transiton to the standard support experience before the general availability release is made available later in 2024.
+No new pilot participants will be considered or accepted, and current pilot participants can expect to transition to the standard support experience before the general availability release is made available later in 2024.